- Home to DLR

 Plus, you have these paid holidays off: New Year’s Day, Martin Luther King Jr. Day, Presidents’ Day, Memorial Day, Independence Day, Labor Day, Native Americans’ Day, Veterans Day, Thanksgiving and Christmas.

 In addition to being enrolled in the State Health Insurance Plan, DLR contributes to programs which protect you if, through no fault of your own, an unforeseen event occurs which affects your employment, or when you retire.
 This includes Social Security, Medicare, workers’ compensation and unemployment insurance.

 DLR will contribute a matching 6 percent of your salary toward your retirement pension.
-Learn more about the South Dakota Retirement System and view the current Class A Handbook for foundation members.
+Learn more about the South Dakota Retirement System.

 And more …